The Complete 2026 Guide to Record-Triggered Flows in Salesforce

 What to read next

 Build all five examples this week.
-The patterns only stick once your hands have done them.
+The patterns only stick once your hands have done them, and once they stick you will see new automation requests in terms of these five patterns rather than as one-off problems.

 Share this article